sarowarhosen03/rnext-doc/1.1/README.md

 ## What is JSX

-JSX's full form is 'JavaScript XML'.
-It's XML like an extension of Javascript for building UI components.
-It was created on Facebook by the React team for Reactjs.
+The full form of JSX is 'JavaScript XML'.
+It is an extension of JavaScript for creating UI components.
+JSX allows you to write HTML-like code in JavaScript files, making working with UI components easier.

 ## How do JSX, Bable and React work together?